Who are Birmingham City F.C Community Trust?

-Our aim is to create a strong, safer and healthier community by delivering a high quality sporting activities in our City and beyond.
-We want to break down barriers to participation so that there are opportunities for everyone and support our local people to be active, to be healthy, to achieve and to be successful.
+We aim to create a strong, safer, and healthier community by delivering a high-quality sporting activity in our City and beyond.
+We want to break down barriers to participation so that there are opportunities for everyone and support our local people to be active, be healthy, achieve, and be successful.

-We deliver a variety programmes and holiday soccer camps, which are tailored to give all participants the opportunity to learn new skills, make new friends and engage in active and healthy programmes regardless of age, gender or ability.
+We deliver a variety of programmes and holiday soccer camps tailored to give all participants the opportunity to learn new skills, make new friends, and engage in active and healthy programmes regardless of age, gender, or ability.

 Our programmes are all led by qualified and experienced coaches who deliver exciting and innovative sessions to ensure everyone who takes part has a brilliant experience.

-All complaints should be directed to the Community Trust Administration Manager, Sharron Atkins, who can be contacted via email: firstname.lastname@example.org or by telephone on 0121 202 5210
+All complaints should be directed to the Community Trust Business and Compliance Manager, Ryan Chamberlain, who can be contacted via email, email@example.com, or by telephone on 0121 202 5210.

 We aim to resolve complaints within 10 working days of receipt, however, in some cases, this may not be possible and any complaint that requires additional investigation will look to be resolved within 21 working days.